zig-bitcoin/coconut/README.md

 ### Benchmark Results in CI

-The benchmarks are also run as part of our Continuous Integration (CI) pipeline on GitHub Actions.
+The benchmarks are also run as part of the CI pipeline on GitHub Actions.
 The workflow runs the benchmarks with the report generation option enabled.
 You can view the results of the latest benchmark run in the "Actions" tab of the GitHub repository, under the "Run benchmarks with report" step of the most recent workflow run.

 The benchmark report CSV file is saved as an artifact and can be downloaded from the GitHub Actions page for each workflow run.